- I. Residential Life Office: Welcome and Expectations

 Search and Seizure Policy

-Authorized University officials have the ability to enter students' rooms for reasons related to normal inspections, maintenance purposes, general safety and security of the community, and to address policy violations in progress or that may have occurred.
+Authorized University officials have the ability to enter residents’ rooms for reasons related to normal inspections, maintenance purposes, general safety and security of the community, and to address policy violations in progress or that may have occurred.
 Staff members who need to enter a room during the performance of their duties will knock and identify themselves.
-A resident need not be present for a staff member to enter the room.
+A resident does not need to be present for a staff member to enter the room.

 Students are reminded that the Jacksonville University campus is the private property of the University.
-When a designee of the Student Life Office, including Residential Life Staff members and Campus Security Officers, reasonably suspects that suspect items are contained among a student's possessions, the student shall be required to make such possessions (including but not limited to backpacks, locked containers, motor vehicles, electronic communication via text/email, etc.) accessible.
-If a student refuses to give access to their possessions or communication, the suspect items may be confiscated for investigation, and used in any disciplinary proceedings.
+When a designee of the Student Life Office, including Residential Life Staff members and Campus Security Officers, reasonably suspects that prohibited items are contained among a student's possessions, the student shall be required to make such possessions (including but not limited to backpacks, locked containers, motor vehicles, electronic communication via text/email, etc.) accessible.
+If a student refuses to give access to their possessions or communication, the items may be confiscated for investigation, and used in any disciplinary proceedings.
 Furthermore, any student who refuses to give such access to their possessions may also be immediately banned from University property.
+This policy applies to students’ guests as well.

 If a University staff member, who enters a room to perform his or her duties, has reason to believe: